pchristensenB/box-videobookmarking-demo/README.md

 <img src="/img/lambda4.png" width="90%" height="90%">

 ## Deploy to website
-In this example I use GitHub Pages which allows you to serve HTML directly from a GitHub repo. https://pages.github.com/.
+In this example I use GitHub Pages which allows you (free of charge) to serve HTML directly from a GitHub repo. https://pages.github.com/.
 Just setup the repo and add the files in the root of this repository to the pages repo and it will be available.
 You can also use a simple local http server if you want, the URL here does not have to be public if only yourself is accessing it.

 The only change you need to make is to the index.html file.
 Line 40 has a URL placeholder, replace this with the URL from your AWS Lamdba function